Rigoletto, San Antonio Opera

 Midland Symphony

-Roger Bryant, Midland Daily News (Nov 9, 2009)
+Roger Bryant, Midland Daily News (November 9, 2009)

 The warmest audience response was for guest soloist Michael Wade Lee, a tenor whose powerful and pleasing voice is accompanied by a winning personality.
 Rather than simply coming out in a tuxedo and singing, he was dressed for each of his arias in a different semi-costume and he put real feeling into each one.
 All three (arias) were very good, but perhaps most compelling was “Vesti la giubba” from Leoncavallo’s “I Pagliacci,” the famous aria in which the clown Canio talks himself into performing despite his heartbreak.
 Lee beautifully conveyed the pain of the character...